Chaitanya0315/android-wheel-of-fortune/GroupProject/Docs/DesignDocumentTemplate.md

 ## 4 User Interface Design

+Here are some rough drafts of the GUI for the 'Wheel of Fortune' Team11 application.
 The following images are by no means final and are subject to change.
-These are a few screenshots of what the UI might look like.

 ![GUI Mockup](../Design-Team/Resources/design-mockups.png)